Anbu-00001/deep-trust/README.md

 DeepTrust provides forensic signals and trust indicators, not legal proof.
 Results should be interpreted as decision support, especially in high-risk or legal contexts.

-Hackathon Context

-This project was developed as a hackathon prototype, focusing on:

-Real-world robustness

-Explainability

-Responsible AI design